Almost device-independent certification of GME states with minimal measurements: Introduction

-We consider here a much more complicated problem of certifying genuinely multipartite entangled (GME) states shared among an arbitrary number of parties and arbitrary local dimension using minimal number of measurements, that is, two.
-To simplify the problem we make the aforementioned assumption that only one party is trusted, thus, making our scheme almost device-independent.
+Here, we address a significantly more challenging problem: certifying genuinely multipartite entangled (GME) states shared among an arbitrary number of parties with arbitrary local dimensions, using only a minimal number of measurements, namely, two per party.
+To simplify the problem we make the aforementioned assumption that a single party is trusted, thus, making our scheme almost device-independent.
 Furthermore, we restrict the parties to only choose two measurements each.
-We then construct steering inequalities that are maximally violated by three major classes of GME states.
+Under these assumptions, we construct steering inequalities that are maximally violated by three relevant classes of GME states.
 We then prove that maximal violation of our inequalities can be used for certification of the corresponding states.
 Since, among the arbitrary number of parties only one is trusted, the presented results below are almost DI certificates of the quantum state.
-The first family of states we can certify in this way is any connected graph state of arbitrary local dimension.
-Graph states are highly useful in quantum information tasks \cite{graphrev2,graphuse2,graphuse3,graphuse4}.
-The only other known schemes to self-test graph states are restricted to local dimension two \cite{Mckague_2014, Flavio} and three \cite{Santos_2023}.
-The second class of states we consider here are the Schmidt states of arbitrary local dimension, for which a self-testing method was provided in Ref. \cite{remik23}.
-The latter, however, requires more measurements per observer and thus is not optimal as far as physical implementations are concerned.
-Interestingly, our scheme can also be utilized to certify two measurements with the untrusted parties to be mutually unbiased using almost no entanglement across multiple parties.
-Finally, we self-test the generalized $W$ state (see below for a definition) shared among an arbitrary number of parties but only with local dimension two.
-While self-testing methods for the standard $N$-qubit $W$ state were already introduced in Refs. \cite{Wu_2014,remik23}, here, by making a mild assumption that only one party is trusted, we can significantly generalize these results to a multi-parameter class of genuinely entangled states.

-Before proceeding to the results, let us introduce the relevant notions required for this work.
+The first family of states we can certify in this way are graph states of arbitrary local dimension.
+Graph states form one of the most representative classes of states, which includes for instance the well-known Greenberger-Horne-Zeilinger (GHZ) \cite{GreenbergerHorneZeilinger1989GoingBeyond}, cluster \cite{PhysRevLett.86.910} or the absolutely maximally entangled (AME) \cite{helwig2013absolutelymaximallyentangledqudit} states.
+Graph states are key resources for many applications, just to mention measurement-based quantum computing \cite{PhysRevLett.86.5188,Raussendorf2003MBQC}, quantum metrology \cite{PhysRevLett.124.110502} or multipartite secret sharing \cite{PhysRevA.59.1829,PhysRevA.78.042309}.
+The existing self-testing schemes for graph states are restricted to local dimension two \cite{Mckague_2014, Flavio} and three \cite{Santos_2023}.
+Here we go beyond these particular dimensions and provide strategies that allow one to certify graph states of arbitrary local dimension, yet at the cost that one of the measurement devices is trusted.